What Do Server Security and Hardening Services Cover?

 A security audit has never been run on this server, ever.

-Server Security Service: Frequently Asked Questions
+Server Security and Hardening: Frequently Asked Questions

 No, this is a security-focused plan covering hardening, firewall, and audits.
 For patching, monitoring, and general maintenance alongside security, see our server management services plan.